 Regularly deep conditioning can help prevent extreme dryness, which leads to split ends, and eventually breakage.

-However your hair becomes damaged, this compromised hair needs to be removed.
-Oftentimes, you can tell your tresses are damaged because they:
+Oftentimes, you can also tell your tresses are damaged because they:

 - Lack elasticity